Nutrition fit for the small & mighty

 Hill’s offers small dog nutrition for a variety of needs and every stage of life.

 We formulate our small breed dry foods and wet foods for their unique calorie requirements and lifestages.
-Small & Mini formulas contain at least 8x more antioxidants than AAFCO requirements with vitamins C + E to help support a healthy immune system.
+Small & Mini formulas contain vitamin C + E to help support a healthy immune system.
+Each with at least 8x more vitamin E than the required AAFCO minimum.

 Caring for a small breed dog